-- 7.130 Representations should be made in writing.
+- 6.129 We will usually allow a minimum of three weeks for intended subject(s) of the direction and any other person to make representations to us.
+The precise duration of the consultation will depend on the complexity of the proposed action and the circumstances surrounding it.
+For example, how much meaningful engagement we have already had with stakeholders on the particular issues.
+When we need to act quickly, we may allow for a shorter period of consultation. - 6.130 Representations should be made in writing.
 We may also ask to meet an intended subject of the direction, or other persons, if we consider that to do so would assist our understanding of the issues involved and inform our decision about the appropriateness of giving a direction.
 We will also consider requests for meetings with us on this basis.
-Where we choose to hold a meeting, we will seek, as far as is practicable, to arrange a date which is convenient for both the relevant person and us. - 7.131 We will take any consultation responses received into account when deciding whether to impose the general direction (section 104(4) of FSBRA).
-Where, following consultation, we propose to make material changes to the proposed direction, we will consider whether the changes require us to re-consult. - 7.132 When a decision is taken to give a general direction, we will give a final notice of that decision directly to the subjects of the direction.
-That notice will set out the reasons for the action and state the commencement date of the direction. - 7.133 We will also publish the general direction on our website (Regulation 4(7) of the PCIFRs).
+Where we choose to hold a meeting, we will seek, as far as is practicable, to arrange a date which is convenient for both the relevant person and us. - 6.131 We will take any consultation responses received into account when deciding whether to impose the general direction (section 104(4) of FSBRA).
+Where, following consultation, we propose to make material changes to the proposed direction, we will consider whether the changes require us to re-consult. - 6.132 When a decision is taken to give a general direction, we will give a final notice of that decision directly to the subjects of the direction.
+That notice will set out the reasons for the action and state the commencement date of the direction. - 6.133 We will also publish the general direction on our website (Regulation 4(7) of the PCIFRs).
 This will usually be together with a statement explaining, in general terms, the responses we received and our response to them together with details of any significant differences between the draft and final general direction and an updated cost benefit analysis (if applicable) (section 104 of FSBRA).
 We will usually also publish or make available the individual responses to the consultation, but whether we do so will depend on the sensitivity of the issues involved and the sensitivity or confidentiality of the information provided.